lancedb/lance/docs/arrays.rst

 :class:`lance.arrow.ImageTensorArray` is an Arrow extension array that represents images stored as a :class:`pyarrow.FixedShapeTensorArray` or :class:`pyarrow.VariableShapeTensorArray`.
-It provides methods for converting to common memory layouts such as NumPy, PIL, PyTorch, and TensorFlow.
+It provides methods for converting to common memory layouts such as NumPy, PyTorch, TensorFlow.
+It also provides a method for storing to TFRecords.